mozilla/pkipolicy/rootstore/policy.md

 We reserve the right to not include certificates from a particular CA in our root program.
-This includes (but is not limited to) cases where we believe that a CA has caused undue risks to users’ security, for example, by:

-*   knowingly issue certificates without the knowledge of the entities whose information is referenced in the certificates; or
+This includes (but is not limited to) cases where we believe that a CA has caused undue risks to users’ security, e.g. by knowingly issuing certificates without the knowledge of the entities whose information is referenced in those certificates.
-*   knowingly issue certificates that appear to be intended for fraudulent use.

 To request that its certificate(s) be added to Mozilla's root program a CA SHOULD submit a formal request by submitting a [bug report][CA-Cert-Bug]